 - Pulsar timing array observations require the 10-50cm dual-band receiver and a 20cm receiver for fortnightly observations.
-These will continue to interrupt any other long duration survey being undertaken. - Pulsar surveys will require the 20cm mulit-beam receiver and observing sessions that last for weeks or months at a time. - Diffuse HI emission surveys will require the 20cm multi-beam receiver to be available for sessions lasting for weeks or months at a time. - Polarimetry surveys will require specialized receivers; for example each S-PASS observing session requires the 13cm and 20cm H-OH systems.
-To circumvent solar interference, these surveys will need night-time scheduling, implying 3 4 sessions per year to get the required sidereal coverage.
-So ~ 6 or more receiver changes/year are required for one such project alone.

-- Star formation surveys, utilizing the methanol multi-beam or a new 22 GHz multi-beam would again imply a receiver change for each scheduled session, since one of the pulsar timing receivers would need to be displaced. - The year will be broken by six blocks of 3-4 days each spaced evenly throughout the year for VLBI observations.
+These will continue to interrupt any other long duration survey being undertaken. - Diffuse HI emission surveys will require the 20cm multi-beam receiver to be available for sessions lasting for weeks or months at a time. - Polarimetry surveys will require specialized receivers; for example each S-PASS observing session requires the 13cm and 20cm H-OH systems.
+To circumvent solar interference, these surveys will need night-time scheduling, implying 3 - 4 sessions per year to get the required sidereal coverage.
+So ~6 or more receiver changes/year are required for one such project alone. - Star formation surveys, utilizing the methanol multi-beam or a new 22 GHz multi-beam would again imply a receiver change for each scheduled session, since one of the pulsar timing receivers would need to be displaced.